The Ultimate Beginner's Guide to Terrariums (Simple Tips + Projects to Try)

 While most mosses enjoy humidity, not all of them appreciate a lack of airflow, so make sure what you want to use will suit the environment.

-Where can I buy moss?
+Where can I buy terrarium moss?

 What about Plants?